 In cases where each suitcase size has its own listing, I’ve made sure to include links to all the available sizes of that luggage.

 Just pay attention to the images; not all the features of a carry-on are found on its larger counterparts.
 Delsey’s Helium Aero is a great example of this – only the smallest suitcase has an external compartment.
 The larger options lack this feature.

 The material a case is made from tells you all you need to know about its quality and durability.
 Polycarbonate and nylon are the top two materials for hardshells and softshells, respectively.

-Which doesn’t mean that polyester suitcases are horrible – the ones are showed you are actually really good, and feature some additional treatment that improves the overall quality of their exterior.
+This doesn’t mean that polyester suitcases are horrible – the ones I’ve shown you are actually really good and feature some additional treatment that improves the overall quality of their exterior.

 I made sure to only feature suitcases that have very high ratings, so pretty much any one of these ten is going to be a safe bet.
 But, it’s a given that the pricey Samsonite will last you longer than that cheap brand you’ve never even heard of.

 Not sure which suitcase is exactly right for you?
 Go with one of our top three options, and you will be pleased with your purchase!